JNavith/tailwindcss-theme-variants/README.md

 * **Responsive** variants
 * **Stacking** on extra **variants**, like `hover` so you can change a link's hover color depending on the theme
 * **Falling back** to a certain theme when no other one could become active, like if a visitor's browser doesn't support JavaScript or the new `prefers-` media queries
-* As many themes and groups of themes as you want: light theme, dark theme, red theme, blue theme—just bring your own definitions!
+* **As many themes as you want**: light theme, dark theme, red theme, blue theme—just bring your own definitions!

 You are recommended to check out [the comparison table of all Tailwind CSS theming plugins below](#alternatives) before committing to any one.
 By the way, you might have noticed this plugin's documentation / `README` is *very* long—don't let that frighten you!
 I designed it to be *overdocumented* and as exhaustive as possible, and since most of that length is made up of long code snippets, it's shorter than it looks *and* you don't need to go through it all to do well!

 However, if you want your site to have a very large number of themes (say, 4 or more) or potentially infinite themes (such as could be configured by your users), then **this plugin is not for you**.
 You will probably be better off using a custom properties setup; refer back to [that table 👇](#alternatives).

+### What about when dark mode support becomes official in Tailwind CSS 2.0?
+**This plugin will still be maintained!** Light and dark mode support is *just* one thing this plugin can do.
+Furthermore, I don't anticipate that the complexity this plugin can provide will be reflected in Tailwind core, so I will still need this around.

 # ⬇️ Installation